TimothyByrd/PathOfBuildingMerge/README.md

     - Open the snapshot in Path of Building
     - Make sure the config has the pantheon and bandit choice set correctly for the snapshot.
     - Save the snapshot with a good name.
 For example, for the "Hour 3" snapshot, I save the PoB as "Hour 3".
 (I'm clever that way.)
-3. Create a new, empty build in Path of Building and immediately save it.
-(We'll pretend I've saved it as "All the Snapshots".)
-4. Run the PathOfBuildingMergeTool.
+3. Run the PathOfBuildingMergeTool.
+4. Leave the Main PoB File blank to start with an empty PoB.
-5. For the Main PoB File, select the snapshots build you saved in step 3.
+5. Click the Multi-merge button and select all the snapshots you saved in step 2.
-6. For each snapshot ("Hour 3", etc.) that you saved from poe.ninja:
-    - Select that snapshot file as the PoB file to merge in.
+6. Select a name for the Output PoB.
-    - Click the "Merge" button.
+7. Click the Merge button.
-7. Open "All the Snapshots" in Path of Building.
+8. Open your new, merged PoB in Path of Building.
-8. Optionally clean things up by deleting the "Default" sets (tree, items, skills and config).

 ### Example: Copying a loadout from one PoB to another.